Snickerdoodle Cupcakes For Two

 I sent my husband to work with one of the test batches.
 The feedback?
 Enthusiastic.
 The text I got made me giggle (I’d share it, but it was mostly explicatives 😉 ).
 Needless to say, they were a hit.

 These go way beyond a simple cinnamon-sugar cupcake.
 There is so much flavor packed into their soft little bodies.
-And if that wasn’t enough, the cream cheese buttercream accentuates everything there is to love about a snickerdoodle.
+And if that wasn’t enough, the cream cheese frosting accentuates everything there is to love about a snickerdoodle.

 I mean, can you really go wrong with cinnamon + sugar + cream cheese?
 I’m going to go out on a limb and say no. So whether it is these cupcakes, a batch of my almond flour cinnamon sugar cookies or the fall-inspired pumpkin snickerdoodle cookies — cinnamon-sugar lovers are covered!